 I’ve worked with a company that used to spend 20 times more on getting new customers.
 They had huge advertising budgets.
 Since the focus was on acquisition, they tried their best to reduce CPMs and CPAs, but they didn’t do anything about the Customer Lifetime Value.

-If you are in a similar situation, this step by step guide will help you shift the focus from acquisition to retention.
-Don’t get me wrong.
-Customer acquisition is the main driver of growth in the first year of business when the eCommerce website is in the beginning.
+Surely, acquisition is the main driver of growth in the first months or years for an ecommerce website.
 In this phase, it is essential to let people know you exist on the market and build awareness.

-I’ll show you how to build an RFM Model and how to use it to build a strong relation with your current customers.
+I’ll show you how to build an RFM Model and how to use it to build a strong relationship with your current customers.

 Step 1.
 Tracking